-Shops targeted around Auckland overnight in smash and grab; ram raid
+Eight youths arrested after another Auckland night of ram raids and burglary

 He told a witness there was no money in the store till at the time and that the thieves - said to be a group of youths - made off with a bunch of ice creams and drinks from the fridge.

-The front door window of the takeaway store was left smashed and the till lay damaged on the floor inside; while the ice creams freezer was left wide open.
+The front door window of the takeaway store was left smashed and the till lay damaged on the floor inside; while the ice cream freezer was left wide open.

 Further west of the city, shortly before 4am, police were called to a break-in at the Glendene Superette at the intersection of the Te Atatū Rd and Great North Rd in the suburb of Glendene.

-The incident was not a ram raid, but a smash-and-grab incident.
+The incident was not a ram raid, but allegedly a smash-and-grab incident.

 It is understood a number of vape items were taken from the shop as well as a few bag of chips, according to a witness.